 Having had insight into stages of Peter’s life – the childhood instability and neglect, the absence of a father, the identity crisis, the desire to be “the big man”, the isolation, the affiliation with gangs… I saw all the hallmarks of an ideal recruit for ISIS – arguably a larger and better financed gang than most others.

-And while John is adamant that his brother’s difficult past isn’t an excuse for his life choices, I’m left wondering, if Peter’s circumstances had been different, would he still have joined ISIS?
+And while family members are adamant that a difficult past isn’t an excuse for his life choices, I’m left wondering, if Peter’s circumstances had been different, would he still have joined ISIS?
 I also wonder, would he have returned home if he knew the possibility was still open?